Terms of Service

 These Terms are governed by the laws of the State of New York, without regard to conflict-of-law principles.

-Any dispute arising out of or relating to these Terms will be resolved through binding arbitration administered by the American Arbitration Association in New York, New York.
+Any dispute arising out of or relating to these Terms will be resolved through binding arbitration administered by the American Arbitration Association in New York, New York, in accordance with its then-current applicable rules.
 The parties waive any right to participate in class actions or class arbitrations.

 Miscellaneous